robang74/roberto-a-foglietta/333-the-dilemma-ai-vs-human-decision-making.md

 <div align="center"><img class="wbsketch darkinv" src="img/333-the-dilemma-ai-vs-human-decision-making-img-002.png" width="800"><br></div>

-In practice, the "heuristic" co-evolution or reciprocal validation, is nothing else than a bi-directional reciprocal learning as presented in SoNia "seemless chat experiece" in which the AI and the human operator (HO) are exchanging information and learning each others on a specific topic (image on the left is taken from SoNia presentation webpage header, 2025-06-16)
+In practice, the "heuristic" co-evolution or reciprocal validation, is nothing else than a bi-directional reciprocal learning as presented in SoNia "seamless chat experience" in which the AI and the human operator (HO) are exchanging information and learning each others about a specific topic (image on the left is taken from SoNia presentation webpage header, 2025-06-16)

 By the way, unless a specific topic aka perimeter of debate is defined, everything can be said in pure general form, nothing practical.
-Both this concepts are not obvious, because we are used to an education system that is top-down and general in goals: teacher teach, students learn + students goals or talents are not part of a personal eduction plan or interesting topics.
+Both these concepts are not obvious, because we are used to an education system that is top-down and general in goals: teacher teaches, students learn + students goals or talents are not part of a personal education plan or interesting topics.

 In a paper, "researchers" were claiming that AI usage develops stupidity in humans.
 Because they noticed that 83% of the people were not adding any value and not even checking the AI output before delivering it as-is.
-Those people would have done the same, using the same detached approach when an interesting topic for them would have put into the scene?
-Hard to believe, they would paid attention.
+Those people would have done the same, using the same detached approach when an interesting topic for them would have been put into the scene?
+Hard to believe, they would pay attention.

-Therefore, as much we like to have people in the loop with AIs, as much we need to offer them an interest to be active part of that bi-directional learning process.
+Therefore, as much as we like to have people in the loop with AIs, as much as we need to offer them an interest to be an active part of that bi-directional learning process.
 Otherwise, it falls back into well-known SISO principle:

 - `nuts in --> nuts out, and a monkey in the middle.`

-Moreover, we are used to consider the top-down approach in learning as the only way to teach because our eductional system came from times in which rules, knowledge and society were static, for decades or generations or centuries.
-Unless, someone conquers someone else and thus the shift was evident, but not necessarly because the Roman Empire prospered on the pragmatic domination rule to interfere with local customs as less as possible.
+Moreover, we are used to considering the top-down approach in learning as the only way to teach because our educational system came from times in which rules, knowledge and society were static, for decades or generations or centuries.
+Unless, someone conquers someone else and thus the shift was evident, but not necessarily because the Roman Empire prospered on the pragmatic domination rule to interfere with local customs as little as possible.

 <!--//